 num = num + str(number)

-- every time user clicks on the numbered button, it concat with the existing string.
+- Every time the user clicks on the numbered button, it concatenates with the existing string.

 Code: